-What do I need to know about pool cleaners and robots?
+What do I need to know about pool cleaners?

 Why do I need a mechanical pool cleaner or robot?